 - Peel and mince 4 garlic cloves.

-- Put garlic in blender with 4 tablespoons of extra virgin olive oil and mix until smooth.
+- Blend garlic and 4 tablespoons of extra virgin olive oil into a paste.

-- Twice a day, eat 1 tablespoon of this mixture followed by an 8 oz glass of water.
+- Consume 1 tablespoon of this mixture followed by an 8oz glass of water.

 - Peel and mince few garlic cloves.